kqr/kqr.github.com/_posts/2013-02-03-part-8-boolean-values.md

 We see that just like `+` is an operator that takes two numbers and returns a new number, and just like `++` is an operator that takes two strings and returns a string, `==` is an operator that takes numbers and returns a *boolean value*!
 The equality operator (as `==` is called) tests whether two things are equal, and then returns a boolean value to indicate that.

-If we experiment a little further, we will find that the equality operator also works on strings!
+If we experiment a little further, we will find that the equality operator also works on strings.
 For example, the following works fine.

     Prelude> "carl" == "carl"
     True